 Yes, you must pay federal and state income taxes.
-Taxes are due on April 15.
+Taxes are typically due on April 15 (though sometimes they are due a day or two later).
 Most large cities will have VITA (Volunteer Income Tax Assistance) services.
 Make sure the tax consultant knows if you are a resident or nonresident for tax purposes (this is different from immigration status).
 NOTE: If you have been in the US for less than 5 years, you may be exempt from Social Security taxes.
 See the IRS website for more information.

 Do I need a new Social Security card to work on OPT?